 Shira often serves as pro bono counsel, a role in which she works on asylum cases with the Minnesota Advocates for Human Rights, advises nonprofits, and has represented individuals in matters involving the Hague Convention on Civil Aspects of International Child Abduction.
-She currently serves as the Public Service Committee Chair for the Twin Cities Cardozo Society, where she helps run the Cardozo Legal Aid Clinic in North Minneapolis, putting into practice the organization’s strongly held commitment to giving back to the community.
-Shira was selected to be part of the prestigious Twin Cities Harry Kay Leadership Institute and is also currently a member of the firm's Hiring Committee.
-Shira serves as an Adjunct Professor at Mitchell Hamline College of Law teaching International Business Transactions.
-Previously, she taught Deals and Dispute Resolution.
+She currently serves as the Public Service Committee Chair for the Twin Cities Cardozo Society, putting into practice the organization’s strongly held commitment to giving back to the community.
+Shira was selected to be part of the prestigious Twin Cities Harry Kay Leadership Institute and has served on the firm's Hiring Committee.
+Shira serves as an Adjunct Professor at Mitchell Hamline College of Law teaching courses including International Business Transactions, Bankruptcy, Commercial Law, Contracts, and Deals and Dispute Resolution.

 - Twin Cities Cardozo Society, Chair, Public Service Committee (2012-present)

 - The Advocates for Human Rights, Volunteer Attorney (2011-present)